Pose your questions on Ask, Answer, Learn to Dr. Greene and the DrGreene.com community.

 During this very taxing period, you may want to consider ways that your family can adjust their life style in order to help you (and your daughter) through this:

-Adjust the family dinner time so that you don't start cooking until after Dad has come home and had a chance to unwind.
+- Adjust the family dinner time so that you or your partner don’t start cooking until after you’ve had some to unwind.

-Have Dad or another responsible adult take your daughter out of the house for an hour or so each day so that you can have a little time to do the things you need and want to do (like prepare dinner), without her crying to be picked up.
+- Have Dad or another responsible adult take your daughter out of the house for an hour or so each day so that you can have a little time to do the things you need and want to do without her crying to be picked up.

 Right now this all seems very difficult, but it will pass.
 One day, in what I am afraid is the very near future, your daughter will be a well-adjusted adolescent.
 When she skips out the door with a casual, "Bye, Mom," you'll remember the time when you were the center of her world and all the tiredness and frustration you now feel will seem a small price to pay.